PurkkaKoodari/ktane-hw/doc/bus_protocol.md

 - Reset all state variables to their initial state
 - Restore user interface elements to their initial state

-After performing the reset, the module MUST wait between 200ms and 300ms to allow all modules to reset.
+After performing the reset, the module MUST wait between 200ms and 300ms to allow all modules to reset and the bus to settle.
 The wait duration SHOULD be random in order to avoid bus collisions; a hardcoded value that varies for each module suffices.

 After this the module MUST send an Announce (0x01) message.

+This message MUST be handled reasonably quickly; the Announce (0x01) message SHOULD be sent within 500ms from receiving this message.
+Actions that take time to finish such as resetting moving parts or sending large amounts of data to peripherals MUST NOT delay the Announce (0x01) message; the Init complete (0x03) message is used to indicate the completion of the reset sequence.

 ### ID 0x01: Announce